Take Action: Increase Funding for Bus Security Grants

 Recent Bus Security Facts

-* Around the world, over-the-road buses are the #1 target of terrorist attack facing 75% of the terror incidents in 2018 according to the TSA semiannual modal assessment.
+* Around the world, over-the-road buses are the #1 target of terrorist attacks.
+According to the TSA semiannual modal assessment, these buses faced 75% of the terror incidents in 2018.

-* In 2017-2018 there were 4 incidents involving vehicle ramming using buses that are not attributed to the sector in the TSA because the targets were not part of the highway or transportation sector and were large groups of people.
+* In 2017-2018 there were 4 incidents involving vehicle ramming using buses that are not attributed to the sector in the TSA.
+This was due to the fact that the targets were not part of the highway or transportation sector and were large groups of people.

 ABA Foundation, The Economic Impact of the Motorcoach Travel and Tourism Industry; 2016